istio/istio.io/content/docs/concepts/multicluster-deployments/index.md

 ## Selecting the right topology

-When you plan your multicluster topology, you first need to decide if you are going to combine the clusters into a single multicluster mesh or create a federation of multiple meshes.
+As you plan your multicluster topology, you need to determine if you should combine the clusters into a single multicluster mesh or create a federation of multiple meshes.
 Ask yourself the following questions:

 1. **Do your clusters use uniform naming?**: _Uniform naming_ in the context of multiple Kubernetes clusters,